Back pain? Chest pain? Leg Pain? Chronic Fatigue?

 Other painful and unusual symptoms associated with endometriosis

 You’ve probably heard about the severe pelvic pain that endometriosis can cause right before or during menstruation.
-But did you know that many women with endometriosis also report lower back pain, leg & hip pain, acid reflux, chronic fatigue and many other symptoms that don’t appear to be related to the pelvic area?
-And, although very rare, some even experience chest, shoulder, or upper abdominal pain.
+However, did you know that many women with endometriosis also report lower back pain, leg & hip pain, acid reflux, chronic fatigue, and many other symptoms that don’t appear to be related to the pelvic area?
+In fact, over 300 years ago, the preeminent physician, Thomas Sydenham, described an endometriosis-like disease (referred to as hysteria back then) which had “back pain as the disorder’s most reliable diagnostic feature.”
+Some even experience chest, shoulder, or upper abdominal pain, though these symptoms are less common.
 Confusing matters more is the fact that these symptoms are not always cyclic, meaning that they may occur anytime during the month, not just synchronously with menstruation.

 Although not all women who have endometriosis will have chronic lower back pain, some studies have shown that as many as 15% do present with this symptom.
 While it’s not entirely understood why endometriosis can cause lower back pain, most believe it is the result of nerve damage, inflammation, lesions, and/or adhesions that are adjacent to the spinal cord.
 When endometriosis infiltrates nerves near to the spinal cord, for example, it can cause radiating pain throughout the region.
 Surgically removing endometriosis from this and other nerves can help reduce these symptoms.
 However, only the most advanced laparoscopic surgeons can remove endometriosis from nerves minimally invasively without causing complications.
 Therefore, make sure to ask your surgeon how much experience he or she has with removing endometriosis from nerves using minimally invasive techniques.